Many of our journals are available electronically. You can look for a journal title using SOLO or OU e-Journals.

 Our library catalogue SOLO does not generally index individual articles, only journal titles.
 To search for journal articles you will will need to use a bibliographic database.
 These databases index the contents of thousands of journals and can be searched by author, title, topic, date etc.

 Many academic institutions now collect peer-reviewed author manuscripts and pre-prints from their academics into digital repositories.
 This can provide easy open access to high quality scientific publications.
-You can find repositories and search their contents using the OpenDOAR directory.
+You can find repositories and search their contents using the OpenDOAR directory and CORE.

 Some items on SOLO are subject to restrictions and display a notice stating that "Online access is restricted: available via Bodleian Libraries reading room PCs only".
 These are items which the Bodleian Libraries receive under Electronic Legal Deposit.